- Program Overview ›

 - Lab Life ›

-Sponsorship of a fellow is an opportunity for a Media Lab consortium-level (or higher) sponsor to work closely with a principal investigator and a graduate student in a specific area of focus to better understand the research being conducted at the Lab.
-Student fellows can carry the sponsor’s name, and can rotate annually.
-The fellows program is designed to enhance communication between sponsors and the Lab, and optimize knowledge in a focused area.
-The company’s name is associated with the fellow in Lab publications and presentations.
-In addition, after graduation many fellows have been hired by sponsor companies, with the fellow bringing a collaborative research project to the company.
+Supporting a fellow is an opportunity for a Media Lab Consortium Lab (or higher) member to work closely with a principal investigator and a graduate student in a specific area of focus to better understand the research being conducted at the Lab.
+Student fellows can carry the member company’s name, and can rotate annually.
+The fellows program is designed to enhance communication between members and the Lab, and optimize knowledge in a focused area.
+After graduation, many fellows have been hired by member companies, with the fellow bringing a collaborative research project to the company.

 - A mechanism for making deeper connections into the research of a specific Lab research group;

-- Possible visits by the fellow or faculty advisor to the sponsoring company to talk in detail about how the company’s issues map onto Lab work;
+- Possible visits by the fellow or faculty advisor to the supporting company to talk in detail about how the company’s issues map onto Lab work;

 - An opportunity to invite the fellow to intern at the company during the summer or for the month of January;